-- they are sensible when meeting a pupil alone (e.g. inform another staff member of the time and reason for the meeting, leave the door and blinds open during the meeting) - they maintain integrity when communicating online (e.g. not befriending pupils on social networking sites and communicating using work rather than personal email accounts) - any physical touch in sports/drama coaching or otherwise is in the presence of another person, minimal, instructive or necessary to avoid harm.
+- they are sensible when meeting a pupil alone (e.g. inform another staff member of the time and reason for the meeting, leave the door and blinds open during the meeting) - they maintain integrity when communicating online (e.g. not befriending pupils on social networking sites and communicating using work rather than personal email accounts) - any physical touch in sports/drama coaching or otherwise is in the presence of another person, minimal, instructive or necessary to avoid harm - self-referring to the Designated Safeguarding Lead or their Deputy, should they feel they have put themselves into a situation that could be misinterpreted.